Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 5. **Share Galleries**
     - **Overview**:
         1. Select and Share Galleries
-        2. Edit Sharing Permissions

     - **Detailed Flow for Each Independent Scenario**:
         1. **Select and Share Galleries**:
-            - **Description**: The user selects a photo gallery (one or more photos) and chooses how to share it (e.g., via a public link, through social media platforms, or privately to specific contacts).
+            - **Description**: The user selects a photo gallery (one or more photos) and chooses who to share it.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The user navigates to “My Galleries” and selects a gallery for sharing.
+                1. The user navigates to marker on map.
-                2. The user chooses the share method (public link, social media, private email).
+                2. User click the share image button.
-                3. The user sets or confirms the visibility level (public, restricted, private).
-                4. The system generates a link or completes a share/post action.
+                3. The user full in the email of the user they want to share to, and choose the image, then click share button.
-                5. The system confirms successful sharing and provides a direct link.
+                4. The system confirms successful sharing.
             - **Failure scenario(s)**:
-                - 2a.
+                - 3a.
 The system detects a missing or invalid permission setting.
-                    - 2a1.
+                    - 3a1.
 The user is prompted to correct sharing permissions before proceeding.
-                - 5a.
-The system fails to connect or authenticate with the external social media service.
-                    - 5a1.
-The system notifies the user of the error and suggests retrying or using a different sharing method.

-        2. **Edit Sharing Permissions**:
-            - **Description**: The user sets sharing permissions for newly created galleries or modifies permissions for previously created galleries.
-The system ensures that access rights are updated accordingly and reflected in the gallery settings.
-            - **Primary actor(s)**: User
-            - **Main success scenario**:
-                1. The user navigates to the "Gallery Settings" page.
-                2. The user selects a new gallery or an existing gallery to modify permissions.
-                3. The user updates the sharing settings (e.g., public, private, specific users).
-                4. The user submits the changes.
-                5. The system validates and updates the permissions.
-                6. The system confirms the successful update and applies the new sharing settings.
-            - **Failure scenario(s)**:
-                - 2a.
-Invalid input or unauthorized changes
-                    - 2a1.
-The system displays an error message prompting the user to enter valid information or confirming permission restrictions.
-                - 5a.
-The system cannot apply the changes due to a server error or network issue.
+                - 3b.
+The system encounters a server error or network issue and cannot share image.
-                    - 5a1.
-The system displays an error message and prompts the user to try again	later.
+                    - 3a1.
+The system displays an error message and try again later

-6. **Supervise Account**
+6. **View Gallery**
     - **Overview**:
-        1. Supervise Account
+        1. View Gallery

     - **Detailed Flow for Each Independent Scenario**:
         1. **Supervise Account**:
-            - **Description**: The admin reviews user activity based on certain flags or reports.
-The system (via a complexity or “smart” algorithm) recommends ban, warning, or unban actions.
-The admin can then finalize these actions (ban/unban).
+            - **Description**: User can view all the image they uploaded by time, in a separated activity.
-            - **Primary actor(s)**: Administrator
+            - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The admin navigates to the “User Supervision” panel.
+                1. The user clicks the button "Gallery"
-                2. The system displays a list of flagged or suspicious accounts along with reasons (reports, abnormal activity).
-                3. The admin selects an account and reviews the system’s recommendation (ban, warn, or unban).
-                4. The admin decides to proceed with the recommended action or override it (ban the account if repeated violations).
-                5. The system updates the account status accordingly (banned, restricted, unbanned) and records an audit log.
+                2. The application go to a new activity page.
+                3. The system try to fetch all the image for current user.
+                4. The gallery page displays all photos in chronological order.
             - **Failure scenario(s)**:
-                - 2a.
-The system does not have sufficient logs or flags to determine a recommendation.
+                - 3a.
+Network or server error, cannot display the image
-                    - 2a1.
-The system asks the admin to manually assess and take an action.
+                    - 3a1.
+The system displays a error message, and suggest to click gallery and fetch image again.
-                - 5a.
-A technical issue prevents the ban/unban update from being saved in the database.
-                    - 5a1.
-The system notifies the admin of the error and logs the event for further review.

 ### **3.4.
 Screen Mockups**